apache/beam/learning/prompts/documentation-lookup-nolinks/48_resource_hints.md

     min_ram="30GB")
 ```

 The interpretation and actuation of resource hints can vary between runners.
-For an example implementation, refer to the [Available Resource Hints](https://cloud.google.com/dataflow/docs/guides/right-fitting#available_resource_hints) in the Cloud Dataflow documentation.